 Francis died only two years after John's birth, leaving Margaret to raise three boys by herself.
 She taught them that they each needed to carry his weight and help with the keep of their home and farm.
 There were house chores to do, firewood to cut and gather, fields to plow, and crops to tend.
 Little John and his older brother Joseph, supervised by their stepbrother Anthony, tackled the endless work with energy.
 Margaret taught them that work was a privilege and that joy would make the work lighter.
 She was a woman of character and tenderness.
 All who knew her called her Mama Margaret.
 Fathomless was the love she showed her sons, not in coddling words but in deeds; innumerable were the lessons in upright living, Christian fortitude, and fear of God, which she taught by her example.
 A pillar of goodness, she stood before them as sturdy as the very Alps.
 At her knee John first heard the voice of the Master calling him to a special assignment.
 It was a low insistent voice, an urge that once in a while manifested itself in a sudden outburst, like the time Margaret and John were walking along the countryside and met one of the local priests.

-"Hello, Father," cried the lad, to be acknowledged only by a curt bow of the head.
+"Hello, Father," cried the boy, to be acknowledged only by a curt bow of the head.
 Deeply hurt, he complained that the priest had hurt his feelings.

 "When I grow up," he told his astonished mother, "I'm going to be a priest, and I'll talk to children all the time, and I'll do everything for them!"

-Again the voice urged John to go among the farm lads, not just as a playmate but as a leader.
-More than once he came home with a battered cheek or torn shirt and in explanation would say, "But, Mother, those boys aren't really bad.
-They haven't got a good mother like I have, and they don't know their catechism, and their parents don't take them to church.
+Again the voice urged John to go among the farm boys, not just as a playmate but as a leader.
+More than once he came home with a battered cheek or torn shirt and in explanation would say, "But, Mama, those boys aren't really bad.
+They just don't have a good mother like I have, and they don't know their catechism, and their parents don't take them to church.
 When I'm with them, they behave better.
-Please, Mother, may I go with them?"
+Please, Mama, may I go with them?"

 Then a Woman appeared.
 Putting her arms around him, she said, "Watch what I do, John."
 John looked.
 The boys changed to a pack of snarling wild animals whose growls sent terror to his heart.
 Then the woman put out her hand.
 The beasts changed again, to a frolicking flock of lambs.